reevik/mikron/README.md

 [![Gitter](https://img.shields.io/badge/Chat-gitter%20-green.svg)](https://matrix.to/#/#mikron:gitter.im)
 </div>

-A minimalistic IoC container for dependency injection and externalized configuration management.
-Mikron is a small library which enables you to leverage the convenience of dependency injection and configuration management in non-enterprise applications as well.
-The maven-based project is still under development.
-If you want to try out, you can clone and build it from the source.
+Mikron is a minimalistic IoC container for dependency injection and externalized configuration management.
+It's a small Java library that allows you to harness the convenience of dependency injection and configuration management.
+This Maven-based project is still under development.
+If you want to try it out, you can add the following dependency:

 ```xml